AntCamper/AntCampLogo4u/AntCamp_READMEGEN/README.md

 ## Description

-it is a tool designed to automatically create a README file for your projects.
+It is a tool for your web projects to generate a readme for your project

-## Installation
+## Installations

-clone this code from our github repository and run via node in your terminal
+clone this code from the AntCamp github account

 ## Usage

-after running with node you will then be prompted questions  to  answer  via input and choices after the questions the readme .md file will be  created
+after installation run vis node index.js

 ## License